 Qualifications and Guidelines

-These sessions are for families with newborn babies born before 36 weeks who have spent 3 or more weeks at the NICU in Toledo.
+These sessions are for families with newborn babies born before 36 weeks who have spent 3 or more weeks at the NICU.
 Families may also qualify if the baby was born after 36 weeks but is critically ill or approaching end of life.

 - Sessions will be coordinated with the parents only.
 I will check in at the hospital as a photographer and guest of the family.

 - I am available on Mondays ONLY, from 10:00am-12:00pm to accommodate these sessions.
 Photo studios can be costly, but there is no cost for the family and their premature baby.
-Sessions will last for up to 20 minutes and families can expect 5-10 images delivered via online web gallery.
+Sessions will last for up to 30 minutes and families can expect at least 10 images delivered via online web gallery.

 - I do not bring anything into the NICU with me other than my camera.
 These sessions are documentary: cuddling, feeding, changing, tubes, monitors, all of it.
 Parents are welcome to provide a blanket, hat, or outfit, but it is not required.